danielyaa5/recent-branches/README.md

-Interactively select a git branch to switch to, branches are sorted by recently checked out
+Interactively select a git branch to switch to, branches are sorted by recently checked out.
+You can use up and down keys to navigate up and down, or k and j (VIM style).
+Press escape or ctrl-c to cancel.

 ### Installation
 ```